Sometimes You Want to Get Rid of Inactive Mailboxes

 Org-wide holds are registered in the Exchange Online organization configuration.
 To see the set, run the PowerShell command:

 # Retrieve org-wide holds for the Exchange Online Get-OrganizationConfig | Select -ExpandProperty InPlaceHolds mbx15382841af9f497c83f9efe73e51888d:1 mbx9696959111f74ecda8a40aef97edd2c2:1 mbx703105e3b8804a1093bb5cb777638ea8:1 grp703105e3b8804a1093bb5cb777638ea8:1 mbxc1e2d6f1785d4bf8a7746a26e58e5f66:1 grpc1e2d6f1785d4bf8a7746a26e58e5f66:1 mbxf6a1654abdba4712a43c354e28a4d56c:2 grpf6a1654abdba4712a43c354e28a4d56c:2

 The holds we’re interested in start with mbx.
 Those starting with grp apply to Office 365 Groups.
 The values following are GUIDs that point to the retention policies defining the holds.
-If you’re interested in understanding how to resolve the GUID to find the retention policy, see Chapter 19 of the Office 365 for IT Pros ebook.
+If you’re interested in understanding how to resolve the GUID to find the retention policy, see the Compliance chapter in the Office 365 for IT Pros eBook.

 Excluding Org-Wide Holds from Inactive Mailboxes